refined-github/refined-github/contributing.md

 	</tr>
 </table>

 Firefox offers a more advanced loading technique that includes auto-reloading in the browser as well.
 Check-out [`web-ext run`](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/web-ext_command_reference#web-ext_run).
+The `dev` script in package.json already take responsobility for using this package.